aces/Loris/modules/imaging_browser/test/imaging_browser_test_plan.md

 ## Imaging Browser test plan

-#A Imaging Browser front page
+#A. Imaging Browser front page
 1. User can load Imaging Browser module front page IFF has permission imaging_browser_view_site or imaging_browser_view_allsites
 2. User can see other sites Imaging datasets IFF has permission imaging_browser_view_allsites.
 User can see only own site Imaging datasets IFF has permission imaging_browser_view_site.
 3. Test that all Filters work.
 Upon first loading, Site filter should be set to own site